Single Card Enrollment — API Reference

 }

-As a successful result of this API call, you'll be returned with a Card Verification ID (id), which you'll use throughout the subsequent steps to understand the current card verification step.
+A successful call returns a Card Verification ID (id), used throughout the subsequent steps to track the current card verification step.
+A successful create returns 201 Created.

 If at any given point in time you want to check the card verification status on a particular subscription, you can either make the GET Card Verification request, or a List a Card Verification steps (below)